20th Engineer Brigade (United States): Vietnam War and aftermath

-In response to the buildup of U.S. forces in the Republic of Vietnam, the brigade headquarters was reactivated 1 May 1967, at Fort Bragg and deployed to Vietnam in August 1967.
+In response to the buildup of US forces in South Vietnam, the brigade headquarters was reactivated 1 May 1967, at Fort Bragg and deployed to Vietnam in August 1967 as a subordinate to USAECV.
 During the Vietnam War, the brigade numbered over 13,000 officers and enlisted men organized into three engineer groups, with 14 battalions and 31 separate companies and detachments.
 One of these soldiers, Al Gore, would later become Vice President of the United States.

 The brigade provided all non-divisional engineer support in Military Regions III and IV during eleven campaigns.
-Units cleared more than one-half million acres (2,000 km²) of jungle, paved 500 kilometers of highway, and constructed bridges totaling more than six miles (10 km) in length.
+Units cleared more than one-half million acres (2,000 km2) of jungle, paved 500 kilometers of highway, and constructed bridges totaling more than six miles (10 km) in length.
 As American forces were withdrawing from Vietnam, the brigade was inactivated 20 September 1971.

 As the organization of the Army changed following Vietnam, the 20th Engineer Brigade was again reactivated at Fort Bragg, North Carolina as an airborne brigade on 21 June 1974.
 Assigned as a subordinate command of the XVIII Airborne Corps, which comprised one airborne combat engineer battalion, a heavy construction battalion and four separate companies.
 Additionally, the 283rd Engineer Detachment (Terrain Analysis) provided terrain intelligence needs of the brigade's mission.
 Since that time the brigade and its subordinate units supported the XVIII Airborne Corps, fulfilling critical combat engineer, construction, topographic, and bridging missions.

-In the wake of Feb.1976 Guatemala Earthquake, the brigade participated in humanitarian aid and rebuilding efforts of a major highway, CA-9.
+In the wake of February 1976 Guatemalan earthquake, the brigade participated in humanitarian aid and rebuilding efforts of a major highway, CA-9.

 The brigade participated in the recovery efforts following the Great Lakes Blizzard of 1977.
 Over 300 members of the unit were dispatched to New York State to help with recovery efforts.
 As requirements and the engineer force structure changed, the brigade inactivated the 548th Engineer Battalion (Combat)(Heavy) in 1987 and activated the 37th Engineer Battalion (Combat)(Airborne).
 In 1989, the 30th Engineer Battalion (Topographic) was added to the brigade.
 Over the years, the brigade has provided engineer support to XVIII Airborne Corps and other Army commands.
 In addition to training, it has deployed in support of operations across the entire spectrum of conflict from disaster relief to combat operations.